PlatformAwareProgramming/PlatformAware.jl/README.md

 5. Provide platform-aware methods for each kernel function using the ```@platform aware``` macro.

 6. After implementing and testing all platform-aware methods, you have a list of platform parameters that were used to make assumptions about the target execution platform(s).
-You can optionally instruct the _PlatformAware.jl_ to use only that parameters by using the ``@platform parameter`` macro.
+You can optionally instruct the _PlatformAware.jl_ to use only that parameters by using the ``@platform feature`` macro.

 # Contributing